richardbristow/docker-cloudflared-proxy-dns/README.md

-# Cloudflared proxy-dns
+# docker-cloudflared-proxy-dns

 Runs the cloudflared service in a container, and starts a DNS over HTTPS proxy to 1.1.1.1

-More information available on the [Cloudflare developer site](https://developers.cloudflare.com/1.1.1.1/dns-over-https/cloudflared-proxy/).
+More information on cloudflared is available at the [Cloudflare developer site](https://developers.cloudflare.com/1.1.1.1/dns-over-https/cloudflared-proxy/).

 ## Example usage